-World Communications Day, the only worldwide celebration called for by
+World Communications Day, the only worldwide celebration

 the Second Vatican Council ("Inter Mirifica", 1963), is celebrated in most